-As soon as reasonably practicable after any meeting of the Executive or an Executive Committee, whether held in public or private, the Proper Officer or, if the Proper Officer was not present, the person presiding at the meeting, will produce a record of every decision taken at that meeting The record will include:
+As soon as reasonably practicable after any meeting of the Executive or an Executive Committee, the Proper Officer or, if the Proper Officer was not present, the person presiding at the meeting, will produce a record of every decision taken at that meeting The record will include:

-- (a) a record of the decision including the date it was made; - (b) a record of the reasons for the decision; - (c) details of any alternative options considered and rejected by the decisionmaking body at the meeting at which the decision was made; - (d) a record of any conflict of interest relating to the matter decided which is declared by any member of the decision-making body which made the decision; and - (e) in respect of any declared conflict of interest, a note of dispensation granted by the relevant local authority's head of paid service
+- (a) a record of the decision including the date it was made; - (b) a record of the reasons for the decision; - details of any alternative options considered and rejected by the decisionmaking body at the meeting at which the decision was made; - a record of any conflict of interest relating to the matter decided which is declared by any member of the decision-making body which made the decision; and - (e) in respect of any declared conflict of interest, a note of dispensation granted by the relevant local authority's head of paid service

-17. PROCEDURES PRIOR TO PRIVATE MEETINGS OF THE EXECUTIVE
+17. PROCEDURES PRIOR TO AN EXECUTIVE BRIEFING

 - 17.1.
-A private meeting of the Executive shall include any meeting or part of a meeting at which members of the public are to be excluded in accordance with Access to Information Procedure Rule 9. - 17.2.
-At least 28 clear days prior to any private meeting of the Executive, the Proper Officer shall publish Notice of the Executive's intention to hold all or part of the meeting in private, together with a statement of reasons for the meeting to be held in private. - 17.3.
-At least five clear days prior to any private meeting of the Executive, Proper Officer shall publish a further Notice on the agenda for the meeting and the Council's website confirming the Executive's intention to hold all or part of the meeting in private, a statement of the reasons for privacy and details of any representations received by the Council as to why the meeting should be held in public and the Executive's response to those representations. - 17.4.
-Where the date by which a meeting must be held makes compliance with Access to Information Procedure Rules 17.2 and 17.3 impracticable, the meeting may still be held in private where the Proper Officer has obtained the agreement from: - (a) the chairman of the relevant Overview and Scrutiny Committee; or - (b) If there is no such person, or if the chairman of the relevant Overview and Scrutiny Committee is unable to act, the Chairman of Council, or where there is no chair of the relevant Overview and Scrutiny Committee or Chairman of the Council, the Vice Chairman,
+An Executive Briefing means any meeting or part of a meeting of the Executive or an Executive Committee at which members of the public are to be excluded in accordance with Access to Information Procedure Rule 9. - 17.2.
+At least 28 clear days prior to any Executive Briefing, the Proper Officer shall publish Notice of the Executive's intention to hold an Executive Briefing, together with a statement of reasons why. - 17.3.
+At least five clear days prior to any Executive Briefing, the Proper Officer shall publish a further Notice on the agenda for the meeting and the Council's website confirming the Executive's intention to hold an Executive Briefing, a statement of the reasons and details of any representations received by the Council as to why the meeting should be held in public and the Executive's response to those representations. - 17.4.
+Where the date by which a meeting must be held makes compliance with Access to Information Procedure Rules 17.2 and 17.3 impracticable, the Executive Briefing may still be held where the Proper Officer has obtained the agreement from: - (a) the chairman of the relevant Scrutiny Committee; or - (b) If there is no such person, or if the chairman of the relevant Scrutiny Committee is unable to act, the Chairman of Council, or where there is no chair of the relevant Scrutiny Committee or Chairman of the Council, the Vice Chairman.

-18. NOTICE OF PRIVATE MEETING OF THE EXECUTIVE
+18. NOTICE OF AN EXECUTIVE MEETING OR EXECUTIVE BRIEFING